jweezy24/Intellegence-Agents/lecture.md

 # Environments for Agents:

 Agents are measured by their performance in the environment they were built for.
 Thus, there are a multitude of criteria a environment can be judged on.
-Although, environments have five different principals that are used to define them.
+Agents are evaluated by how well they are able to manage the several pieces of their their environment.
+There are five criteria that every agent follows within an environment.
+We will start with accessibility.

 ### Accessibility
 How accessible a agent is depends on its sensory apparatus.
+So accessibility is graded on how well the agent's sensors evaluate the environment.
+An agent that is built for all aspects of it's environment will have a high accessibility.
+You can look at accessibility as how well the agent interprets the environment.
+A human example of evaluating accessibility lies within Northwestern running-backs.
+Northwestern recruiters are known for picking a running-back that thinks before they run.
+Meaning, Northwestern running-backs are know for path finding.
+The way the runner evaluates their path is based on how well they deal with the data they are given.
+The recruiters look for how well the runner observes the field.
+Thus, a vital piece to a Northwestern running back is based on how well the runner deals with their sensory feedback.
+Thus, Northwestern recruiters look for a runner with high accessibility.
+The best players that are accessible judge their environment quickly.
+Agents are judged on accessibility in the same sense.
+An agent's accessibility also depends on speed.
+The highest accessibility for agents are rooted in their coverage and speed of managing their sensors.